What is a Sponsored Post?

 I do not accept guest posts from companies.
 If you’re another blogger or writer looking to build up a portfolio, and you aren’t looking to link to a company or sales page of any kind (except if it directly applies to the content), sure.
 I love guest posts.
 I do not charge for guest posts nor do I currently pay for guest posts.

 My company or blog is geared towards parents (or hikers or people who camp in tents).
 Is this a good blog to pay for a sponsored post or submit a guest post on?

 I’m so glad you asked.
-I like outdoor gear as much as the next person, but this is not the place for your post.
+I like outdoor gear as much as the next person, but this is not the right place for your post – probably.
 I get daily emails from bloggers and companies looking to write a post about how to go camping or how to cook over a fire for two or how to choose the perfect summer camp.
 While there are those in my audience who enjoy tent camping and some who have kids of their own, outdoor enthusiasts and parents are not the intended audiences for this blog.
-It’s for ‘Summer’ camp professionals, people who work at summer camps.
+It’s for summer camp professionals, people who work at summer camps.